Skip to Content

 When people think about solar, they often jump straight to panels and power bills.
-One of the biggest differences with Alternative Energy Southeast, Inc. is what happens before a single panel goes on your roof or property: we dig into the timing and structure of your investment so you can make the most of current solar incentives.
+One of the biggest differences with Alternative Energy Southeast, Inc. is what happens before a single solar panel goes on your roof or property: we dig into the timing and structure of your investment so you can make the most of current solar incentives.

 Why timing your solar project matters so much